Intentional change starts with longing and imagination.

 It has been an incredible honor to work with so many women as they faced deep loss, found their way to resilience, rebuilt their lives, and rediscovered joy.

-Now, I am deeply committed to helping three different groups:
+Now, I am deeply committed to helping two different groups:

-🟦 individuals moving from climate anxiety toward collapse awareness, post-grief optimism, convivial solidarity, and creative action
+🟦 individuals moving from climate anxiety toward collapse awareness, post-grief optimism, convivial solidarity, and collaborative creative action

 Debilitating despair harms people and our planet.